 Drive into town and drop off your bags at your place of accommodation (if you have not yet booked, have a look here for accommodations in Kona).
 If arriving between December and April, sign up directly for a whale-watching cruise or if you feel even more adventurous, we recommend to find out more about the Manta Ray night dive/snorkel.
 These tours are very popular and we suggest that you book at least 48 hours in advance.
 Afterward, drive north up Highway 11 to explore some of the beautiful west coast beaches such as Kua Bay, Beach 69, or Hapuna (or see our pick for the 10 best Kona beaches).
 Or if you are short on time, stop by the pier fronting the King Kamehameha Hotel in the center of Kona for a quick dip or a bit of snorkeling.

-Sunset Manta Ray Snorkeling Tour
+Manta Ray Snorkel Tour at Manta Village

 Snorkel adventure from a 50-foot luxury catamaran to see the majestic manta rays at the world-famous "Manta Village" location in Keauhou (south Kona).